no-materials/liblo-sys/README.md

 ### Prerequisites

-- **liblo version**: Requires liblo >= 0.31
+- **liblo version**: Requires liblo >= 0.32
 - **Rust**: Standard Rust toolchain

 ### System Installation

-By default, this crate will search for a system-installed liblo using pkg-config.
+By default, this crate will search for a system-installed liblo using pkg-config and attempt to link to it.

 **On NixOS:**
 The package is included in the default dev-shell of the crate's flake.